Event marketing can be a bit stressful—you have to coordinate vendors, anticipate issues, and worst of all, what if nobody shows up?

 You might include an end card with clear instructions about how the viewer can go about buying a ticket (or registering for free).
 A great way to do this is with an end card.
 Not sure how to edit an end card into your video?
 No worries!
 Promo.com has video templates that are designed specifically for event promotion—all you have to do is fill in the blanks.

 If your video is longer than 2 minutes, you might consider adding a second CTA in the middle, in addition to the end.

-Hopefully, this goes without saying, but you need to explain why somebody would want to attend your event.
+Hopefully, this goes without saying, but you need to explain in your event videos why somebody would want to join.
 And for reference, a list of your speakers is not a benefit.
 A ‘once-in-a-lifetime opportunity to hear Gary Vaynerchuck tell stories and motivate a crowd of entrepreneurs into action’ is a much better description of the benefit of attendance.

 Introduce the benefit at the beginning of the core content of your video and use supporting facts and features to prove it.
 This should comprise the bulk of your content.

-The hook is just as important as the CTA.
+The hook is just as important as the CTA for promoting events.
 Remember, the viewer won’t stick around long enough to get to the CTA if you don’t grab attention quickly.
 Place your hook within the first three seconds of your promo video.

 You can ask a provocative question, show an eye-catching visual, or act out a relatable scene to your audience.
 Somehow, you must capture attention right from the start, or none of the above features of your video will get a chance to work their magic.